michmech/michmech.github.io/falsehoods-about-languages/index.md

 author: Michal Měchura
 myrole:
 title: Falsehoods programmers believe about languages
-blurb: This is what we have to put up with in the software localisation industry.
+blurb: This is what we have to put up with in the software localization industry.
 preview: illustration.jpg
 ---

 # Falsehoods programmers believe about languages

-This is what we have to put up with in the software localisation industry. {.lead}
+This is what we have to put up with in the software localization industry. {.lead}

 ![Illustration by “b b” on Unsplash](illustration.jpg)

 I can’t believe nobody has done this list yet.
 I mean, there is one about [names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/), one about [time](https://gist.github.com/timvisee/fcda9bbdff88d45cc9061606b4b923ca) and many others on [other topics](https://github.com/kdeldycke/awesome-falsehood?tab=readme-ov-file), but not one about languages yet (except one [honorable mention](http://garbled.benhamill.com/2017/04/18/falsehoods-programmers-believe-about-language) that comes close).
-So, here’s my attempt to list all the misconceptions and prejudices I’ve come across in the course of my long and illustrious career in software localisation and language technology.
+So, here’s my attempt to list all the misconceptions and prejudices I’ve come across in the course of my long and illustrious career in software localization and language technology.
 Enjoy – and [send me](mailto:michmech@lexiconista.com) your own ones! {.meta}

 ---